habbs19/DataAccessProvider/README.md

-# DataAccessProvider
+# Data Access Provider

-The **DataAccessProvider** library provides a flexible, extensible way to interact with multiple data sources (such as MSSQL, PostgreSQL, MongoDB, JSON-based file sources, and more) through a unified interface.
-The library allows you to execute queries, read results, and perform non-query operations across various data sources using a standardized API, making it easy to switch between databases without changing your core logic.
+The **Data Access Provider** is a flexible and extensible solution designed to simplify working with multiple data sources, such as MSSQL, PostgreSQL, MongoDB, JSON-based file sources, and more.
+This framework provides a unified interface that allows developers to interact with different data sources in a consistent way, enabling easy switching between data sources without altering core application logic.

 ## Table of Contents